MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

 Python packages may be loaded under a different plugs package name.
 Python packages must be unique and the name under which they are loaded as plugin package also.

-**Arguments**:

-- `package`: Python package to load as plugin package
+:param package: Python package to load as plugin package
-- `load_as`: Plugin package registration name.
+:param load_as: Plugin package registration name.
 If None the name is the python's package simple name
-- `prefix`: Prefix to python package to create fully qualified name.
-This is used only to locate the python package and ignored otherwise.
+:param prefix: Prefix to python package to create fully qualified name.
+This is used only to locate the python package
+    and ignored otherwise.
 Useful if all the plugin module are in a dedicated folder
+:return:

 <a id="jukebox.plugs.load_all_named"></a>